-The first two things you must have before going to a client’s home are a business license and liability insurance.
+The first two things you must have before going to a client’s home for your first day as a personal chef are a business license and liability insurance.

-For a personal chef business license, the fees are different in each city, county or state so I can’t provide an exact number of the cost.
-In my county, I paid about $150 to start then renew at $100 a year.
+For a personal chef business license, the fees are different in each city, county or state so I can’t provide an exact number of the cost, but you can expect to pay anywhere from $25 to $500 for the initial license then renew at $25 to $100 a year.

 Next, I left Zoning and went to a different government office, the Clerk's office, to obtain a fictitious name permit for about $15 more.
 I provided them with the name of my new business and they checked it against all the other businesses in the state to see if there are any conflicts.
 If another registered company has the exact same name, they would deny my business name request.

-From there, I had to go to the Business License Office, yet another office, with my two pieces of documentation to finally obtain the personal chef business license.
-They provided it on the spot in exchange for $100 and also renews at $100 a year.
+From there, I went to the Business License Office with my two pieces of documentation above to finally obtain the personal chef business license.
+They provided it on the spot in exchange for $100.

-After you have your business license, you'll set up liability insurance.
+Once your licensing is in place, you'll set up liability insurance.
 Liability insurance is not a legal requirement, but sure would be helpful to have in case of emergency.

 Imagine the possibilities of what COULD happen while working in a client's home.
 You could burn down their house.
 You would not only burn down the house, but you would have to pay for the house, the items in it, and you could also injure someone, each of those costing hundreds of thousands of dollars if you didn't have insurance.
 You could potentially chop off your fingers and be out of work for a long period of time.
 Liability insurance may cover this as well.

 The first place to ask for an insurance quote could be your current car or home insurance provider.
 You'll probably pay anywhere from $20 to $50 a month for business liability insurance depending on your coverage.